-Others – You will also need green chilies, ginger, cilantro (coriander), tamarind paste, and salt.
+Others – You will also need green chillies, fresh ginger, cilantro (fresh coriander leaves), tamarind paste, and salt.

-Add 1 cup grated fresh coconut, 2 tablespoon roasted Bengal gram, 2 tablespoon plain yogurt, 2-3 green chilies (chopped), ½ inch piece of ginger (chopped), ½ cup cilantro (packed), 1 tablespoon tamarind paste, and ½ teaspoon salt to a blender jar or a food processor.
+Add 1 cup grated coconut (tightly packed), 2 tablespoon roasted Bengal gram (bhuna chana), 2 tablespoon plain yogurt (dahi), 1 teaspoon chopped green chilies (or to taste), 1 teaspoon chopped ginger, ½ cup cilantro leaves (tightly packed), 1 tablespoon tamarind paste, and ½ teaspoon salt to a blender jar or a food processor.

-Add ½ cup water and blend until smooth.
+Add ½ cup water and blend to make a smooth paste.
 Scrape the sides of the blender a few times while blending.

 Note – Add some more water if the chutney is too thick for your liking.